CLCStriders/striders/pages/boddington-10.md

 #### Race number

 * Collect your race number and timing chip from Race HQ between 0745 and 0830.
-Any runner who does not collect their race number by 0845 will have their place transferred to anyone from the waiting list that is ready to race
+Any runner who does not collect their race number by 0845 will have their place transferred to anyone from the waiting list that is ready to race.
 * When you get your race number, please write your name, emergency contact details and any important medical information on the reverse of your number.
 Please make sure your number is clearly visible on the front of your vest throughout the race.
-We need to ensure that we see your number at the finish line to give you an accurate time
+We need to ensure that we see your number at the finish line to give you an accurate time.
 * You will be given a timing chip which should be looped through your shoe laces.
 Instructions for fitting the timing chip to your shoes will be at Race HQ.
-It is important that you wear the chip as we be relying on chip timing only for the results.
-Without this, you will not get a result
+It is important that you wear the chip, as we will be relying on chip timing only for the results.
+Without this, you will not get a result.
 * Your race number entitles you to 15% off at Up & Running (one of our race sponsors) for two weeks after the race.
-So please keep hold of it and pop in
+So please keep hold of it and pop in.

 ---